stoneface86/trackerboy/docs/interface/sidebar.md

 ## Order editor

 The order editor is where you edit the song's order.
-The song order is a list of orders, which is a set of track ids (one for each channel).
+The song order is a list of orders, which is a set of track IDs (one for each channel).
 You can reuse existing tracks across orders.
 Each song can have a maximum of 256 orders, and must have at least 1 order.

-To edit the order, move the cursor via the mouse or keyboard and edit the track id via the keyboard.
+To edit the order, move the cursor via the mouse or keyboard and edit the track ID via the keyboard.

+Track IDs are in hexadecimal notation and can range from 0x00 to 0xFF.

+### Toolbar

+The order editor has a vertical toolbar to the left of the order grid.
+It contains actions for editing the song's order.
+Some of these actions are the same as the [Song](menus/song.md) menu's, also provided here for convenience.
+The editor adds a few more actions not present in that menu.

+#### Increment selected

+Increments the track ID at the cursor position by 1.
+If Change all mode is enabled, then all track IDs for the current row will be incremented by 1.

+#### Decrement selected

+Decrements the track ID at the cursor position by 1.
+If Change all mode is enabled, then all track IDs for the current row will be decremented by 1.

-### Change all
+#### Change all

-If this is checked, all track ids in the order will be edited via the keyboard or increment/decrement actions.
+Toggles Change all mode.
+If this mode is enabled, then all track IDs in the order will be edited via the keyboard or increment/decrement actions.